 In evaluating how to define the Authority for financial reporting purposes, management has considered all potential component units.
-The decision to include any potential component units in the financial reporting entity was made by applying the criteria set forth in GASB Statements No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, and GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, and GASB Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
-Blended component units, although legally separate entities, are insubstance part of the government's operations.
-Each discretely presented component unit would be or is reported in a separate column in the financial statements to emphasize that it is legally separate from the government.
+The decision to include any potential component units in the financial reporting entity was made by applying the criteria set forth in GASB Statement No. 14, The Financial Reporting Entity, as amended.
+Blended component units, although legally separate entities, are in-substance part of the government's operations.
+Each discretely presented component unit is reported in a separate column in the financial statements to emphasize that it is legally separate from the government.